 Use it as a dip for chips, soft pretzels, fries, crackers, or anything else you find to be an edible spoon.

-Or try it as a sauce drizzled over loaded nachos, baked potatoes, steamed broccoli or cauliflower, burritos and tacos, and more.
+Or try it as a sauce drizzled over loaded nachos, baked potatoes, steamed broccoli or cauliflower, tofu ground beef burritos and tacos, and more.

 For spicy vegan cheese sauce, add a jalapeño or two, a few dashes of cayenne pepper, or your favorite hot sauce to the ingredients before blending.